henrykim-projects/montreal_presentation/README.md

 <h2>Description</h2>
-A PowerPoint presentation I made to touch base on logistics and build general interest in the destination.
+A PowerPoint presentation I made for a personal trip to touch base on logistics and build general interest in the destination.
 Leading vacation plans resulted in 20% more memorable moments, 15% more scenic photos, and a lot of consumed poutine.
 <br />